MicrosoftDocs/entra-docs/docs/id-governance/scenarios/automate-identity-lifecycle.md

 ms.author: billmath
 ---

-# Automate identity lifecycle manangement with Microsoft Entra ID Governance
+# Automate identity lifecycle management with Microsoft Entra ID Governance

 The following document provides an overview of how you can automate identity lifecycle processes using Microsoft Entra ID Governance.